 agent.override({ model }) returns a runner object - it is not an Agent instance.
 The runner exposes the same three execution methods:

 agent.override() returns { run, stream, runStreamEvents } - not an Agent.
-You cannot pass the override result where an Agent is expected, and it cannot be stored in a variable typed as Agent.
+You cannot pass the override result where an Agent is expected, and it cannot be stored in a variable typed as Agent.override call bypasses the setAllowModelRequests(false) guard automatically, so your test models always work even when real API calls are blocked.

 API reference